scribbletune/scribble-for-bitwig/README.md

    - Pick a **Pattern Style** (try "pulse" or "melody" to start)
 3. Click **Generate!**
 4. Listen and iterate - each click generates a fresh pattern

-### Tips

-- **Riffs mode** is great for basslines and lead melodies - try "syncopated" or "house groove" styles
-- **Chords mode** is perfect for progressions - the I-V-vi-IV progression is a popular starting point
-- Use **Pattern Combinations** like AAAB for verse/chorus structures
-- Try **Scale Filter** (Riffs only) to limit melodic range - "odd" and "even" create interesting intervallic patterns
-- Longer **Note Lengths** (2n, 1n, 2m) work well for pads and atmospheric parts

 ## The Bracket Notation System